CDL License Suspension Lawyer Bucks County

 When it comes to CDL drivers, normally inconsequential traffic tickets can significantly impact your ability to drive a commercial vehicle.
 The penalties for any such infraction are substantially more serious for CDL drivers, and must be contested with equal zeal.

 How Can They Take Away My CDL?

 The traffic laws for CDL drivers are more intricate than those of an average driver.
-The most common example is when an officer issues a citation for Obedience to Traffic-Control Devices, 75 Pa.C.S.
+The most common example is when an officer issues a citation for violating the law with regards to Obedience to Traffic-Control Devices, 75 Pa.C.S.
 3111(a).
 In some instances law enforcement will seek to give a driver a break and give them this normally no-point ticket.
 For an average driver, this is a gift.
 For a CDL driver, this is a trap.
 While 3111(a) carries no points on a standard license, it is considered a moving violation for a CDL and can have a negative impact on your CDL.

 Even if a Moving Violation will not necessarily disqualify your CDL, it can still cause a CDL driver issues with obtaining work.
 Employers regularly pull the driver history of CDL driver employees prior to their hire.
 The existence of a moving violation can result in the employer deciding not to hire you.
 That is why, no matter what the circumstance, when a CDL Driver is issued a traffic citation, they should always consult an attorney before taking any action.

 At The Law Offices of Greg Prosmushkin, P.C., our experienced Bucks County attorneys have handled all types of CDL tickets from Chalfont to Langhorne and everywhere in between at both the Magisterial District Court level and the Common Pleas level.
 We understand what needs to be done to keep your CDL, and you can rest assured in knowing that we have successfully handled and routinely see situations just like yours.
 With offices in Southampton, we are ready to help this community stay on the road.